olddevyg/simple-php-mailing/README.md

 simple-php-mailing
 ==================

-A very simple mailing tool.
+A very simple mailing tool written in PHP.

+It is based on PHPMailerAutoload, Valitron/Validator and Twitter's Bootstrap.